SKalt/vue-d-you-look-at-the-time/README.md

 # vue-d-you-look-at-the-time

 > Possibly the best vue time picker component.
 We can't say if it is.
+Only...
-Only... time... will tell.
+> time... will tell.

+Key features, aka TODOs:
+- lightweight.
+- Customizable:
+  - no css! hahaha!
+  - restrict time input

 ## Build Setup